azrendor/portfolio/README.md

 Although some scripts use Knit for organization, the underlying principles remain the same:

 * Clear separation of concerns
-* Explicit state ownership
-* Controlled lifecycle management
 * Server-authoritative validation
 * Minimal coupling between systems

-The architecture is adaptable and not dependent on any specific framework.
+The patterns shown here can be applied with or without a specific framework.